intelsdi-x/snap-plugin-collector-perfmon/README.md

 This is an example running perfmon and writing data to a file.
 It is assumed that you are using the latest Snap binary and plugins.
 It is also assumed that the user has a folder within the C: drive called "SnapLogs".

-The example is run from a directory which includes snaptel, snapteld, along with the plugins and task file.
+The example is run from a directory which includes `snaptel`, `snapteld`, along with the plugins and task file.

 In one terminal window, open the Snap daemon (in this case with logging set to 1 and trust disabled):
 ```